Re-Densification Meets Cross-Scale Propagation: Real-Time Neural Compression of LiDAR Point Clouds: Method

 Although it is possible to directly predict occupancy in this dense space, it would incur prohibitive computational costs due to the vast number of potential sub-nodes.
 Instead, GRED progressively reverts $\mathbf{F}^k$ to the original sparse space $\mathbf{F}^{l}$ through multi-step upsampling, thereby achieving the \emph{Re-Sparsification} of the features:

 where $\mathrm{Upsampling}(\cdot)$ is a linear transformation followed by a PReLU activation, performing an 8$\times$ channel expansion, and $\mathrm{Pruning}(\cdot)$ discards features of unoccupied child nodes.
 This step is recursively applied until the feature map $\mathbf{F}^{l}$ is obtained.
-This feature is then upsampled and fed into an MLP to estimate the occupancy distribution:
+This feature is then upsampled and fed into an MLP-based predictor to estimate the occupancy distribution:

 Then the true occupancy codes $\mathbf{X}^l$ are entropy-encoded using $\hat{\mathbf{p}}^l$, finishing \emph{Prediction \& Coding}.
 Overall, GRED enriches the available context with low computational overhead, while preserving the progressive reconstruction workflow of the decoder.
 It embodies the principle of \emph{dense feature, sparse prediction}.